dougeby/IntuneDocs/intune/early-edition.md

 1. Remove the **Not Applicable** assignment for your group.
 2. Create a new group that does not include members with **Required and Available** intent assigned and assign that group as **Not Applicable**.

-For more information, see, [How to assign apps to groups with Microsoft Intune](apps-deploy.md).
+For more information, see [How to assign apps to groups with Microsoft Intune](apps-deploy.md).

 > [!Note]
 > After the release you will no longer be able to view or modify Mobile Device Management (MDM) app assignments in the Intune classic console.
 However, you can use Azure console or the Intune Graph API to make your app assignments.